CyVerse-learning-materials/dnasubway_guide/index.rst

 Goal
 ----
-Introduce DNA Subway, an educational bioinformatics platform developed by CyVerse.
+DNA Subway is an educational bioinformatics platform developed by CyVerse.
 It bundles research-grade bioinformatics tools, high-performance computing, and databases into workflows with an easy-to-use interface.
-“Riding” DNA Subway lines, students can predict and annotate genes in up to 150kb of DNA (Red Line), identify homologs in sequenced genomes (Yellow Line), identify species using DNA barcodes and phylogenetic trees (Blue Line), and examine RNA-Seq datasets for differential transcript abundance (Green Line).
+“Riding” DNA Subway lines, students can predict and annotate genes in up to 150kb of DNA (Red Line), identify homologs in sequenced genomes (Yellow Line), identify species using DNA barcodes and phylogenetic trees (Blue Line), examine RNA-Seq datasets for differential transcript abundance (Green Line), and analyze metabarcoding and eDNA samples using QIIME (Purple Line).